harshi1122/NYC-Blog/README.md

 # NYC-Blog

+Semantic HTML introduces meaning to a page through specific elements that provide context as to what is in between the tags.
+<br>Semantic HTML is a modern standard and makes a website accessible for people who use screen readers to translate the webpage and improves your website’s SEO

-A simple blog page of New York City that is made implementing the use of the following Semantic HTML elements :
+Here , I have made simple blog page of New York City implementing the use of the following Semantic HTML elements :

 <ol>
   <li>header</li>